-We focus next on the period just before retirement.
-The graph highlights significant divergence in consumption across retirement age groups in the two years leading to retirement.
+During the initial period up until two years before retirement, all retirement age groups apparently experience similar trends in consumption.
+But when focusing on the period just before retirement, the graph highlights significant divergence in consumption across retirement age groups in the two years leading to retirement.
 Premature retirees experience a clear decline in consumption just before retirement, compared to all other groups.
 This decline amounts to a drop of 2.5% in two years relative to their prior consumption level.
 And it represents a drop of almost 5% compared to the consumption trend of early and normal retirees, the latter two groups sharing extremely similar dynamics just before retirement.
 In contrast, the consumption of late retirees increases sharply, by about 8%, in the two years just before retirement.
 This finding suggests that premature retirees experience negative shocks just prior to retirement, while late retirees are hit by positive shocks.
-This is in line with the evidence, reviewed in Blundell et al. [2016], that earnings ability shocks are
+This is in line with the evidence, reviewed in Blundell, French and Tetlow [2016], that earnings ability shocks are important determinants of labor supply decisions in old age.